sourcegraph/handbook/content/departments/technical-success/support/process/managing-cs-k8s.md

 ## Local Configuration

-> WARNING: You are encouraged to use the GKE UI to acccess logs if you are not familiar with Kubernetes and Kubectl.
+> [!WARNING] You are encouraged to use the GKE UI to acccess logs if you are not familiar with Kubernetes and Kubectl.
 Please see [here](https://sourcegraph.slack.com/archives/C01JR51JR5J/p1627511709407000?thread_ts=1627470003.341600&cid=C01JR51JR5J) for the URL to access logs.

 To access the CS-GKE instance and run Kubernetes commands locally, you'll need to do the following: